Chincode123/Gymnasiearbete-Dronare/README.md

 ### Summary of [Receiver](#receiver)

 The `Receiver.ino` sketch acts as a bridge between the drone and the controller.
-It uses an [`nRF24L01`](https://github.com/nRF24/RF24) radio device to communicate with the drone and a serial connection to communicate with the controller.
+It uses an [`nRF24L01`](https://github.com/nRF24/RF24) radio device to communicate with the drone and a serial connection (115200 baud) to communicate with the controller.
 The sketch relies on the `InstructionHandler` class to manage serial communication and ensures that messages are properly relayed between the two systems.
-The setup function initializes the radio transceiver, while the main loop handles serial input, radio communication, and message forwarding.
-Additionally, the receiver ensures acknowledgment of serial messages and processes drone logs for better debugging and monitoring.
+The setup function initializes the radio transceiver and serial communication, while the main loop handles serial input, radio communication, and message forwarding.
+The receiver monitors connection status for both the drone and its activation state, and uses timer-based message handling to improve communication reliability.
+Additionally, it ensures acknowledgment of serial messages and processes drone logs for better debugging and monitoring.

 ## Control Panel